Visiting Banff in February? Here’s All You NEED to Know

 The Johnston Canyon walk is the best thing you can do in Banff in the winter for free.
 Have you ever stood on a frozen waterfall before?
 Neither had we until the Johnston Canyon hike.
 Due to the elevation of the region and the sub-zero temperatures of winter the waterfalls of Johnston Canyon freeze in time.
 It’s a pretty surreal experience and completely accessible for all.

 We suggest picking up some microspikes in town.
 Although the trail is well managed, it can get icy and it’s better than slipping everywhere on the trail – ours were very handy.
-Once you reach the end of the trail and the most impressive frozen fall, you’ll probably even spot some ice climbers.
+Once you reach the end of the trail and the most impressive frozen falls, you’ll probably even spot some ice climbers.

 Kananaskis Nordic Spa

-While the Banff Hot Springs are a great place to relax, we get a lot of feedback that they are not quite the spa experience many hope for.
 For a relaxing day out in luxury, the Kananaskis Nordic Spa is what you want.
 Located in the Kananaskis Mountain Lodge in Kananaskis Country, right near the base of Nakiska Ski Resort is this beautiful hotel and inside is the Nordic Spa is the ultimate space for relaxation in the mountains.

 Here, they have an Eucalyptus Steam Room, an Alchemist Steam Room, a Finnish Sauna, an Exfoliation Cabin, and so much more.
 You could easily spend a whole February day here enjoying the pools and other amenities.

-If you really want to have a fabulous wellness weekend in the Rockies, book a stay at the Kananaskis Mountain Lodgeso you never have to hop in the car.
+If you really want to have a fabulous wellness weekend in the Rockies, book a stay at the Kananaskis Mountain Lodge, so you never have to hop in the car.

 Ice Skate on Lake Louise